will62794/will62794.github.io/_posts/2014-02-05-scoreboard-decoder.markdown

 thumbnail: "scoreboardcover4.jpg"
 ---

-During my first year as an undergradudate at Cornell, I worked as a cameraman for the athletics department on the weekends, filming sports games so they could be streamed online.
+During my first year as an undergraduate at Cornell, I worked as a cameraman for the athletics department on the weekends, filming sports games so they could be streamed online.
 Basketball was one of the sports we covered, and we didn't have a reliable way of overlaying live statistics from the game (score, clock, fouls, etc.) onto our video stream in real time.
 I figured we could try to decode the signals coming out of the scoreboard controller driving the main arena scoreboard and convert them into a data format that we could then use to develop a graphic overlay on our live video stream.

 The basketball stadium uses a [Fairplay MP-69D](https://nesc-timekeeping.fandom.com/wiki/Fair-Play_MP-69) scoreboard controller, which I reverse engineered by analyzing its output signal on a digital oscilloscope.